The graphic tablet is one of the most necessary accessories in the graphic artist’s studio.

 The stylus is battery-free and has tilt response and 8192 levels of pressure sensitivity, which allows you to take control of the cursor and efficiently and effectively create an eye-popping design.

-Like the smaller Kamvas 13 this Huion Kamvas Pro 16 has a great 15.6-inch laminated screen at a great price.
-The surface is made of etched glass instead of matte screen protector.
+Like the UGEE UE16 this Huion Kamvas Pro 16 V2 has a great 15.6-inch laminated screen at a great price.
+But the surface is made of etched glass instead of matte screen protector.

 The tablet’s screen is fully laminated to reduce parallax and improve the accuracy.
 It also uses scratch-resistant etched glass surface to provide you with a more nature drawing experience.